Jay Sobel, PhD - principal investigator

 Haley Arnold, PhD student

 I received my BS in biological sciences from the University at Buffalo, where I worked with Dr. Charlotte Lindqvist examining the distributions of brown bears in Alaska as influenced by climate change.
 I joined the Sobel lab in the fall of 2015.
-My current interest is characterizing the genetic basis of ecologically adaptive traits that contribute to speciation.
-Outside of the lab, I enjoy Saturday morning cartoons and screaming at rock shows.
+My current interest is in characterizing the genetic basis of habitat choice traits in plants such as seed dormancy and dispersal that contribute to reproductive isolation, along with their association with fitness traits.
+Outside of the lab, I enjoy hiking, video games, podcasts, and expanding my houseplant jungle.